netplexflix/TV-show-status-for-Kometa/README.md

 ### ⚠️ **Do you Need Help or have Feedback?**
 - Join the [Discord](https://discord.gg/VBNUJd7tx3).

 ---
-## ？ FAQ
-**Is there a docker container?**<br/>
-I made this for my personal use.
-I don't use docker myself and have no plans atm to learn how to make dockerfiles.<br/>
-If anyone wants to help make one, please feel free to create a pull request!

----
 ### ❤️ Support the Project
 If you like this project, please ⭐ star the repository and share it with the community!